mallik18/Intrusion_detection_ML/README.md

     -Then accordingly we will build a machine learning model classifier to classify the entries into Normal or Attack.
     -We will be using Scikit-learn python machine learning module to implement the project.

+Start:

+    1.First run icmp_attack.ipynb file present in jupyter-notebooks directory

+        - Here we are assigning all the attributes names to the dataset.
+And refinig the dataset with Exploratory Data Analysis    (EDA).

+        - We are separating all the icmp protocol based data into different dataset and naming it revised_icmp_dataset.

+        - Then out of all the features we are only selecting 7 features they are:
+            ["duration","service","src_bytes","wrong_fragment","count","urgent","num_compromised","srv_count"]

+        -Then we are spliting the dataset into training and testing dataset with the test_size of 30% of original datatset.

+        -Then we training the dataset with different algorithms they are:
+            [LogisticRegression, KNeighborsClassifier,MLPClassifier,DecisionTreeClassifier]